G. E. M. de Ste. Croix: Military service

-In 1940, Ste.
+In late 1940, Ste.
 Croix was called up for military service in the Second World War.
 On 18 July 1941, he was commissioned in the Royal Air Force (RAF) as an acting pilot officer (on probation) with seniority from 12 June 1941.
 He was regraded as a pilot officer (on probation) on 18 September 1941.
 His commission was confirmed on 18 July 1942, and he was promoted to flying officer on 18 September 1942 with seniority in that rank from 12 August 1942.
 His job in the RAF was to interpret enemy radar signals to ascertain the location and destination of their aircraft.
-He served most of the War in the Middle East, stationed at Ismailia, Alexandria, and Cyrenaica: in Egypt he had the opportunity to expand his knowledge of ancient languages.
+He served most of the war in the Middle East, stationed at Ismailia, Alexandria, and Cyrenaica: in Egypt he had the opportunity to expand his knowledge of ancient languages, and in Cyrenaica he developed an interest in Greek antiquity.
 An atheist, he fought for, and was eventually allowed, exemption from the required Sunday services.